jamesblanksby/.dotfiles/README.md

 A collection of bootstrap dotfiles and personalised macOS/Linux defaults.

-These are **MY** personalised defaults – please review the code accordingly before installing.
+These are **my** personalised defaults – please review the code accordingly before installing.

 ## Usage